Crystal-SDS/controller/doc/api_specification_storlets.md

 Response <201>
 {
 "id":1345,
-"name":"StorletName",
+"name":"filterName",
 "language":"Java",
 "interface_version":"1.0",
-"dependency":"’’",
+"dependencies":"’’",
 "object_metadata":"no",
-"main":"com.urv.storlet.uonetrace.UOneTraceStorlet",
+"main":"com.urv.filter.uonetrace.UOneTracefilter",
 "created_at":"2013-03-08 10:36:41.997",
 "deployed":"false"
 }
 ```
-## Upload a Storlet data
+## Upload a filter data

-An application can upload a Storlet data by issuing an HTTP PUT request.
-The application needs to provide the Storlet data like a binary file in the body content of the request.
+An application can upload a filter data by issuing an HTTP PUT request.
+The application needs to provide the filter data like  a QueryDicct with a single key 'file' containing the upload file.
+**media_type:** `multipart/form-data`

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
+The URL that represents the filter data resource.
 The URL is
-**/storlets/:storlet_id/data**.
+**/filters/:filter_id/data**.

 #### Method
 PUT